Advanced Diploma of Engineering (Mechanical) - MEM60112

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

-When you successfully complete the Advanced Diploma of Engineering (Mechanical) and achieve a minimum GPA of 2.0 (out of 4.0), you are guaranteed entry into the following programs and will receive three semesters of advanced standing (equivalent to 144 credit points):
+When you successfully complete the Advanced Diploma of Engineering (Mechanical) you are guaranteed entry into the following programs and will receive three semesters of advanced standing (equivalent to 144 credit points):

 - Bachelor of Engineering (Mechanical Engineering) (Honours)